Gliding flight: Importance of the glide ratio in gliding flight

 Although the best glide ratio is important when measuring the performance of a gliding aircraft, its glide ratio at a range of speeds also determines its success (see article on gliding).

 Pilots sometimes fly at the aircraft's best L/D by precisely controlling airspeed and smoothly operating the controls to reduce drag.
 However the strength of the likely next lift, minimising the time spent in strongly sinking air and the strength of the wind also affects the optimal speed to fly.
 Pilots fly faster to get quickly through sinking air, and when heading into wind to optimise the glide angle relative to the ground.
 To achieve higher speed across country, gliders (sailplanes) are often loaded with water ballast to increase the airspeed and so reach the next area of lift sooner.
 This has little effect on the glide angle since the increases in the rate of sink and in the airspeed remain in proportion and thus the heavier aircraft achieves optimal L/D at a higher airspeed.
 If the areas of lift are strong on the day, the benefits of ballast outweigh the slower rate of climb.

 If the air is rising faster than the rate of sink, the aircraft will climb.
 At lower speeds an aircraft may have a worse glide ratio but it will also have a lower rate of sink.
 A low airspeed also improves its ability to turn tightly in the centre of the rising air where the rate of ascent is greatest.
 A sink rate of approximately 1.0 m/s is the most that a practical hang glider or paraglider could have before it would limit the occasions that a climb was possible to only when there was strongly rising air.
 Gliders (sailplanes) have minimum sink rates of between 0.4 and 0.6 m/s depending on the class.
 Aircraft such as airliners may have a better glide ratio than a hang glider, but would rarely be able to thermal because of their much higher forward speed and their much higher sink rate.
-(Note that the Boeing 767 in the Gimli Glider incident achieved a glide ratio of only 12:1).
+(The Boeing 767 in the Gimli Glider incident achieved a glide ratio of only 12:1).

 The loss of height can be measured at several speeds and plotted on a "polar curve" to calculate the best speed to fly in various conditions, such as when flying into wind or when in sinking air.
 Other polar curves can be measured after loading the glider with water ballast.
 As mass increases, the best glide ratio is achieved at higher speeds (The glide ratio is not increased).